Free Shipping on Orders over $75 to the Contiguous US

 There are a couple of things that I have found that work well for tomato starts between the pot-up stage and transplanting in the ground.
 First, I like to bottom water all of my starts, so when I fill up my containers with water, I always add a nitrogen liquid fertilizer, usually some sort of organic fish emulsion, just to give them a nice boost in growth.
 Secondly, I like to get my tomatoes outside as much as possible.

-If it’s a nice sunny afternoon, I will bring the trays out and let them get sun and then return them to the grow room at night for more lighting.
+If it’s a nice, sunny afternoon, I will bring the trays out to get sun, then return them to the grow room at night for more lighting.
 I will do this as much as possible.
-I am not saying it is foolproof but I can say I have never lost a tomato plant when transplanting!
+I am not saying it is foolproof, but I have never lost a tomato plant during transplanting!
 I think giving them random days of outdoor exposure really helps the hardening-off process and prepares them for full-time outdoor living.

 Transplanting Tomatoes in the Ground

-There are a couple of ways a person can plant tomatoes.
-One way is pretty well known: simply dig a hole larger than your plant’s root ball, add in your amendments, place the plant in the hole, and fill in the hole.
+There are a couple of ways to plant tomatoes.
+One way is pretty well known: simply dig a hole larger than your plant’s root ball, add your amendments, place the plant in the hole, and fill it in.
 However, I plant mine very differently.
 My farm sits on very heavy clay.
-It’s a swamp when it rains, and the Grand Canyon when it's dry due to the ground having massive cracks in it.
+It’s a swamp when it rains, and the Grand Canyon when it's dry, due to the ground having massive cracks.

-First and most importantly, During the early season, when the heavy rains come through, it keeps the root ball out of the wet, soggy clay that is below my 8-inch raised bed.
+First and most importantly, during the early season, when the heavy rains come through, it keeps the root ball out of the wet, soggy clay that is below my 8-inch raised bed.
 Next, laying the plant down for around 12-18 inches allows those fine hairs on the stem to become roots and absorb more nutrients and water throughout the entire season.
-Finally, it keeps the tomato plant from being so tall and susceptible to spring storms and high winds, which can often break the plant off.
+Finally, it keeps the tomato plant from growing so tall and from being so susceptible to spring storms and high winds, which can often break the plant off.

 Related: HOW TO DETERMINE THE TEXTURE OF SOIL